Xtr126/XtMapper-docs/src/content/docs/blissos/wifi_hotspot.md

    - Unmount the system image:

      ```sh
-     umount /mnt/system
+     umount /tmp/system_img
      ```

    - Repack `system.img` if necessary.

 2. **Reboot Your System**

    - Restart your system for the changes to take effect.
-After rebooting, you should be able to configure and use the Wi-Fi hotspot feature.
+After rebooting, you should be able to use the Wi-Fi hotspot feature.

 :::danger[Important]